-Your doctor may order this test if you:
+Your doctor may order this test if you have:

-While the test can be done in a hospital, you may have the procedure done in the physician’s office.
-You do not need to have a special diet or avoid any drinks or medications before the procedure.
-If you take a blood thinning medication, make sure to tell your doctor, as you may need to avoid taking it and other medications that thin the blood, such as aspirin and non-steroidal anti-inflammatory drugs (NSAIDs).
+While the test can be done in a hospital, you may have the procedure done in your doctor’s office.
+You don’t need to have a special diet or avoid any drinks or medications before the procedure.
+If you take a blood-thinning medication, make sure to tell your doctor.
+You may need to avoid taking it and other medications that thin the blood, such as aspirin and nonsteroidal anti-inflammatory drugs (NSAIDs).
 Avoid wearing necklaces or any other jewelry that may interfere.

 When the procedure begins, your doctor will ask you to lie down.
-You will feel a cold sensation as your neck is cleaned with iodine or another solution that kills any harmful germs that may be on your skin.
+You will feel a cold sensation as your doctor cleans your neck with iodine or another solution that kills any harmful germs that may be on your skin.
 In some cases, your doctor will use a local anesthetic to numb the area, but this isn’t always necessary.